MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 SAS analytics software provides a suite of services and tools for drawing insights from data and making intelligent decisions.
 SAS platforms fully support its solutions for areas such as data management, fraud detection, risk analysis, and visualization.
 SAS offers these primary platforms, which Microsoft has validated:

 - SAS Grid 9.4
-- SAS Viya 3.5
-- SAS Viya 4.0
+- SAS Viya

 The following architectures have been tested:

 - SAS Grid 9.4 on Linux
 - SAS 9 Foundation
 - SAS Viya 3.5 with symmetric multiprocessing (SMP) and massively parallel processing (MPP) architectures on Linux
-- SAS Viya 4.0 with an MPP architecture on AKS
+- SAS Viya 2020 and up with an MPP architecture on AKS

 This guide provides general information for running SAS on Azure, not platform-specific information.
 These guidelines assume that you host your own SAS solution on Azure in your own tenant.
 SAS doesn't host a solution for you on Azure.
 For more information on the Azure hosting and management services that SAS provides, see [SAS Managed Application Services](https://www.sas.com/en_us/solutions/cloud/sas-cloud/managed-application-services.html).